firefinancialservices/slate/source/index.md

 ```

-Returns all your Fire Accounts.
+Returns all your fire.com Accounts.
 Ordered by Alias ascending.
 Can be paginated.

 ### HTTP Request